isabelle-utp/utp-main/README.md

 Isabelle/UTP is documented by a number of tutorial theories under the ``tutorial/`` directory.
 First and foremost it is worth checking the [UTP tutorial theory](tutorial/utp_tutorial.thy) which attempts to give an overview of the UTP in Isabelle.
+You can view the associated [PDF of the tutorial](tutorial/utp_tutorial.pdf) as well.
 You can also check out [Boyle's law](tutorial/utp_boyle.thy) for a very basic UTP theory.
 An example of usage of the theory of designs for proving properties about programs can be found in the [library example](tutorial/utp_library.thy).
-You can also check out the [proof document](utp/output/document.pdf).
+You can also check out the [proof document](utp/utp.pdf).
 We also provide some preliminary usage notes below.

 ### Parser